sandlerben/wikiracer/README.md

 I wrote this application in Go for a few reasons:

 - I have experience using Go in the past from [go-torch](https://github.com/uber/go-torch) and [transcribe4all](https://github.com/hack4impact/transcribe4all).
-- Go has extremely powerful concurrency primitives ([goroutines](https://gobyexample.com/goroutines) and [channels](https://tour.golang.org/concurrency/2)) and an excellent runtime/scheduler which make writing fast, thread-safe concurrent programs a breeze.
+- Go has extremely powerful concurrency primitives ([goroutines](https://gobyexample.com/goroutines) and [channels](https://tour.golang.org/concurrency/2)) and an excellent runtime/scheduler which make writing fast, thread-safe concurrent programs more straightforward than other languages.
 - Go has a great standard library.
-In particular, it's easy to create a full-featured HTTP server and make HTTP requests with Go's built-ins.
+In particular, it's easy to create a full-featured HTTP server and make HTTP requests using Go's built-ins.

 ## Architecture overview